Entanglement in dual unitary quantum circuits with impurities: Proof of bounds in the non-universal time regime

 \section{Proof of bounds in the non-universal time regime}

 In this section, we prove two lower bounds to the purity of $\rho_A\!\left(t\right)$ in the non-universal time regime $\ell/2<t<\ell+r$, for averaged random dual unitary bulk gates with a uniform entangling power $p<1$ and assuming a large local Hilbert dimension, $q\gg\left(1-p\right)^{-1}$.
-The first bound~\eqref{eq:bound} applies in the earlier time regime $\ell/2<t<\ell/2+r$, while the second bound~\eqref{eq:second_bound} applies in the later time regime $\ell/2+r<t<\ell+r$.
+The first bound, appearing in Eq.~(22) of the main text, applies in the earlier time regime $\ell/2<t\le\ell/2+r$, while the second bound, appearing in Eq.~(23) of the main text, applies in the later time regime $\ell/2+r<t<\ell+r$.
 In the derivation that follows, we use the matrix form of the averaged gate given in~\eqref{eq:AveragedGateMatrix}.